DataStas/Working_repo/README.md

 # Working_repo
+My current working repo for self-education.
- repo for python and ds etc.
+There are some python and ds projects.